Zenani Mandela-Dlamini: Later activity

 Mandela-Dlamini was appointed ambassador for South Africa to Argentina in July 2012, (taking office in October), becoming the first of Mandela's children to enter public service; she succeeded retiring diplomat and former opposition leader Tony Leon.
-She served in this position until 2017, when she was appointed South African high commissioner to Mauritius.
+She served in this position until May 2017, when she was appointed South African high commissioner to Mauritius.

 Princess Zenani Mandela-Dlamini was appointed as the South African Ambassador to South Korea in October 2019.
+In December 2024, Princess Zenani Mandela-Dlamini was appointed as South Africa's Ambassador to Sweden.

 After Mandela was elected president and his divorce to Winnie, Zenani was chosen to accompany her father to his inauguration and become the stand-in First Lady of South Africa until her father remarried on his 80th birthday to former Mozambique first lady Graça Machel.